 The District has made long-term commitments to purchase water from various government entities.
-Upon purchasing the water, it assesses other entities for the usage of the water purchased by the District.
+Upon purchasing the water, the District assesses other entities for the usage of the water purchased by the District.
 The District is frequently engaged in capital and conservation projects.
-The District has also committed to making significant repairs to a reservoir dam in 2018 and 2019.
+The District has committed to making significant improvements to irrigation systems.